ssaahhaajj/Vehicle-Name-Plate-Detection-and-OCR/README.md

 For providing the bounding boxes and annotations I have used LabelImg which is also available in github.
 Steps involved in bulding dataset:
    -> first have all the images in a path
    -> then open Labelmg, draw the bounding box and save the annotation of classes in it.
-In my case no of classes is 1 i.e. numplate
-   -> save in the YOLO format
+In my case no of classes is 1g -> save in the YOLO format
    -> Run the program LINK (https://gist.github.com/ssaahhaajj/5d9e53a30bec46fdcc76cc604e890bab) in the path of folder having training and testing images